thunderbird89/esf/stories/story-knock-knock.md

 > "Captain, we've got a problem," the tactical officer said sharply.
 "The second battleship's shield degradation rate just dropped.
 By half."

 Reeves's eyes snapped to the power distribution overlay.
-The *Crimson Fang* had been losing shield integrity at a steady rate under the sustained barrage—the math was working, slowly grinding down its defenses.
+The *Crimson Fang* had been losing shield integrity at a steady rate under the sustained barrage - the math was working, slowly grinding down its defenses.
 But now the curve had flattened dramatically.

 > "Explain."

 > "The carriers, ma'am.
 They're transferring power to the battleships.
-We're reading energy beams—looks like directed shield reinforcement protocols."
+We're reading energy beams - looks like directed shield reinforcement protocols."

 Reeves felt a cold weight settle in her stomach.
 She pulled up the extended tactical view.
 The two Ryzak carriers had moved into supporting positions, maintaining their screening elements but establishing direct line-of-sight to both battleships.
 Thin beams of energy connected them to the capital ships, barely visible on sensors but unmistakable in their effect.